-the court determined that the relationship was not in this case not a de facto relationship.
+the court determined that the relationship was not a de facto relationship.

 This question appeared before the Court in the recent case of Jonah & White FamCA 221 on 4 April 2011.

-In case of Jonah & White FamCA 221 on 4 April 2011.case the affair had been ongoing between a single woman and a married man over a period of 17 years.
+In the case of Jonah & White FamCA 221 on 4 April 2011.the affair had been ongoing between a single woman and a married man over a period of 17 years.
 The woman had commenced working in the business run by the man and they began an intimate relationship.
 That relationship continued, with some interruptions between 1992 and 2009.
-During the whole of that time the man was married, with children.
+During the whole of that time, the man was married, with children.
 His Wife was, until the end of that period, unaware of the relationship.

 The man assisted the woman in the purchase of her house by gifting her $24,000.00.
 The man also maintained the woman by making regular monthly payments to her.